 This project was my first experience working as a designer for a real-world publication.
 Getting the opportunity to work with authors and collaborate on such a unique project gave me many insights into the design process, and the publishing process overall.
 My module lecturer Emma Tait, who oversaw our work on this book, has said it was the most complex student project ever undertaken for the module, due to its use of images and captions, its elaborate page layouts, and its unusual nature as a podcast transcript.
 After working tirelessly on this book from January to May 2020, it was officially published by Kingston University Press and is now available for purchase via Amazon.

 I was assigned this project for one of my publishing modules at Kingston University in the spring of 2020.
-I and my team worked with our authors Jarek Zaba, Dominic Bliss, and others at The Community Brain to publish a book version of the Broadway to Brazil podcast, which you can listen to here.
+I and my fellow team members worked with our authors Jarek Zaba, Dominic Bliss, and others at The Community Brain to publish a book version of the Broadway to Brazil podcast, which you can listen to here.

 We developed chapter-opener spreads that were each dominated by one large, dynamic photo.
 We also developed several different spread layouts for the body of the work to rotate through, giving variant presentations of the text and the images.
 For much of the ornamentation, we chose a light pink accent colour — one of the team colours of the Corinthian-Causals.
 And because the body text is presented as a transcript of the podcast, we used different colours to signify the different speakers, leading to a vibrant and unusual work.